 Seen as Israel’s leading advocate for a two-state solution, Livni criticized Prime Minister Benjamin Netanyahu’s decision to enter a ceasefire with the militant organization Hamas in Gaza after a week of hostilities.

-“The government enters dialogue with those who support terror and avoids the camp that has prevented terror, that fights for two states,” she said during a press conference in Tel Aviv, referring to Palestinian president Mahmoud Abbas’ more moderate Fatah government in the West Bank.
+“The government enters dialogue with those who support terror and avoids the camp that has prevented terror, that fights for two states,” she told reporters in Tel Aviv, referring to Palestinian president Mahmoud Abbas’ more moderate Fatah government in the West Bank.

 Labor looks set to recover from its dismal performance in the last election, winning up to 24 seats in preelection surveys compared to the eight it currently has.

-Even if her new party wins between the eight and ten seats which opinion polls suggest it could, the left in Israel wouldn’t come close to claiming a majority in the new parliament, reflecting the country’s rightward tilt of recent years.
+Even if her new party wins between the eight and ten seats, as opinion polls suggest, the left won’t come close to claiming a majority, reflecting the country’s rightward tilt in recent years.